Nyahururu: Economy and people

-Nyahururu is also frequented by marathon and cross-country runners for practicing before major events due to its high altitude.
+Nyahururu is frequented by marathon and cross-country runners before major events due to its high altitude.

 Samuel Wanjiru, the Olympic Marathon Record holder and the first Kenyan to win the Marathon at the Olympics, called Nyahururu home until his death on May 16, 2011.
 Other notables from Nyahururu are Bedan Karoki, John Ngugi and Godfrey Gitahi Kariuki.

 Education

 Laikipia University has two campuses, one(main) in the outskirts of the town, and a campus within the town(currently closed).
 It also has several highly sought-after private schools.
-It has a National Polytecnic located on the outskirts of the town, on your way to Ol Kalau, two medical colleges, Nyahururu Medical Training College (NMTC) and Kenya Medical Training College (KMTC).
+It has a National Polytechnic located on the outskirts of the town, on the way to Ol Kalau, two medical colleges, Nyahururu Medical Training College (NMTC) and Kenya Medical Training College (KMTC).
 Some of the large private schools within Nyahururu Town are Nyahururu Highway Schools, Busara Forest View Academy and Nyahururu Elite Schools.
 Large public schools include Nyandarua Boarding Primary School, District Education Board, Bishop Louis Ngarenarok, Ndururumo High School, Nyahururu Boys High School, and Ndururi High School.

 The Pan African School of Theology, an evangelical theological college founded in 2006, is located near the town.
 Another Bible school is the Emmanuel Bible Institute.
 The Institute offers diplomas and certificates in theology.